informalsystems/hermes/guide/src/commands/keys/index.md

         --chain <CHAIN_ID>    identifier of the chain

 OPTIONS:
-        --key-name NAME       name of the key
+        --key-name <KEY_NAME>    name of the key
         --all                    delete all keys
 ```

 #### Delete private keys that was previously added to a chain